Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Intermediate States and Intermediate Rewards

 Assumption \ref{assump:diff_settings_IS} does not hold for the Maze (See Figure \ref{fig:maze}) because the agent can repeatedly visit any state in the maze.
-As for Go, Assumption \ref{assump:diff_settings_IS} also does not hold because the existence of hierarchical structures in Go remains ambiguous.
+As for Go, Assumption \ref{assump:diff_settings_IS} also does not hold because the existence of subgoals in Go remains ambiguous.
 Except for the Maze problem and Go, Assumption \ref{assump:diff_settings_IS} (b) fits the others practical tasks in Table \ref{tab:app_example} naturally.
-Moreover, the stronger Assumption \ref{assump:diff_settings_IS} (a) holds for Montezuma because it requires the agent to vi sit specific states in a certain order, e.g., the agent will need to pick up a key and unlock a door to proceed to the next chapter.
-The Pacman game satisfies Assumption \ref{assump:diff_settings_IS} (b).
-If one views each state where ``the Pacman consumes a food pellet'' as an intermediate state, then each episode of the Pacman game contains $n$ (the total number of food) intermediate states, and these states appear in the order in which the number of available food is decreasing.
+Moreover, the stronger Assumption \ref{assump:diff_settings_IS} (a) holds for Montezuma because it requires the agent to visit specific states in a certain order, e.g., the agent will need to pick up a key and unlock a door to proceed to the next chapter.
+The Pacman game satisfies Assumption \ref{assump:diff_settings_IS} (b) -- considering each state in the Pacman game consists of the location of the Pacman, the ghost, and the remaining foods, then the states where ``the Pacman consumes a food pellet (the location of the Pacman first coincides with an available food pellet)'' can be viewed as a one-way intermediate state.
+Hence each episode of the Pacman game contains $n$ (the total number of food) intermediate states, and these states appear in the order in which the number of available food is decreasing.
 As for Dota2, StarCraft II, and Honor of Kings, their winning conditions require the agent to ``destroy'' the enemy's base.
 However, the enemy's base is not assailable before the agent completes several subtasks.
 For example, in Dota2 or Honor of Kings, 3 towers block each of the roads to the enemy's base.
-The agent must first sequentially destroy the 3 towers to reach the enemy's base. \footnote{Information on the rules and gameplay of Dota are available online; i.e., \url{https://purgegamers.true.io/g/dota-2-guide/}.
+The agent must first sequentially destroy the 3 towers to reach the enemy's base.\footnote{Information on the rules and gameplay of Dota are available online; i.e., \url{https://purgegamers.true.io/g/dota-2-guide/}.
 The rule of Honor of Kings is similar to Dota2.} If one views the state where the agent destroys a tower in Dota2 or Honor of Kings as an intermediate state, Assumption \ref{assump:diff_settings_IS} (b) is naturally satisfied, because the agent need to visit at least 3 intermediate states to attack the enemy's base.